-All the employees at the factory – including her best friend, assistant machine operator Roy (pictured below right) and Panjit the Pakistani forklift driver – love her and almost treat the big green machine like a real person.
+All the employees at the factory – including her best friend, assistant machine operator Roy and Panjit the Pakistani forklift driver – love her and almost treat the big green machine as a real person.

-Other characters included Mr Willmake, the manager of the factory; his secretary Miss McClackerty; Tracy James (Mr Sprott’s Assistant); Works foreman Mr Duncan, who regards Bertha as an old inefficient machine; Ted Turner the chief machine operator (pictured below right); Mrs Tupp the tea lady; Nell the packer and Flo the stacker.
+Other characters included Mr Willmake, the manager of the factory; his secretary Miss McClackerty; Tracy James (Mr Sprott’s Assistant); Works foreman Mr Duncan, who regards Bertha as an old inefficient machine; Ted Turner the chief machine operator; Mrs Tupp the tea lady; Nell the packer and Flo the stacker.

 T.O.M (which stood for “Talk Operated Machine”) was a robot designed by Tracy and built by Bertha to perform odd jobs around the factory.